-First lady Bongi Ngema-Zuma under her BNZ Foundation visited in Ivory Park, Ekurhuleni, to give a motivational talk to pupils.
+First lady Bongi Ngema-Zuma under her BNZ Foundation visited Ivory Park, Ekurhuleni, to give a motivational talk to pupils.

 Madam Bongi Ngema-Zuma was invited by a youth organisation called Kuzondlula Motivators, to motivate pupils in the area as well as in Tembisa.

 About her impressions of Eqinisweni Secondary School, the First Lady said the school looked beautiful from outside, but in a shocking state inside.

 “I have been to rural schools, but I have never seen something like this,” she said.

 “Children pulled me into one of their classes so I can see where they learn.
 They say they sit on the floor.
 I do not think the department is aware of this because I believe they would have done something about it.”